rodmachen/Athena-News/README.md

 ## Usage

-> This web application allows users to see a visual representation of the news, highlighting positive and negative sentiment via IBM Watson's Alchemy technology.
+> This web application gives users a visual representation of the news, highlighting positive and negative sentiment via IBM Watson's Alchemy technology.

 ## Requirements